itsfrank/vue-typescript/README.md

 # Current Features
 - **@VueComponent** - A class decorator that registers the class as a vue component
 - **@Prop** - A variable decorator that adds a class' variables to the prop object instead of data
+- **@Watch** - A variable or function decorator that adds a property to the watch object mapping the desired function as handler

 **See planned features below for other decorators that are in the works
 # Usage